Clinical Research Support Office/CRSO

 In addition to ensuring safe, ethical and compliant research, Research Subject Advocacy initiatives available to research participants include:

-- Clinical Research for Adults
+- Clinical Research Brochure for adults

-- Pediatric Clinical Research
+- Pediatric Clinical Research Brochure

-- Interpreter Services - -Interpreter services are available 24 hours a day/7 days a week in many languages;
+- Interpreter Services - -Interpreter services are available 24 hours a day/7 days a week in many languages.

 - The Clinical Research Support Office staff are available to counsel and educate research participants and staff to assure that Human Subject Protections that are in place during the conduct of clinical research.
 The Clinical Research Support Office staff are available to assist in the investigation, communication and resolution of any issues that arise pertaining to the conduct of human subjects research.